Bouni/xkb-us-umlaut-capslock/README.md

 # xkb-us-umlaut-capslock

-Disables the standard capslock function and uses capslock + aou/AOU for german Umlaut
+Disables the standard capslock function and uses capslock german Umlauts:

  - CapsLock + a = ä
  - CapsLock + u = ü